Chicken Giouvetsi (Greek Chicken Orzo)

 - Pre-heat the oven to 180C/350F.

 - Add the onion to the pot and stir for a few minutes until it softens.
-Add the garlic and stir for a minute or so longer, then add the oregano, cinnamon and orzo and stir again for a minute or so until the orzo is coated with the juices/oil.
+Add the garlic and stir for a minute or so longer.
+Then add the oregano and cinnamon.1 onion, 3 garlic cloves, 1.5 teaspoons dried oregano, 1 teaspoon dried cinnamon

 - Bake uncovered for 30 minutes.
 Check and stir the pot a couple of times during cooking to stop the orzo from sticking too much.
 If at any time the dish looks too dry, just add an extra splash of water.